 Individual instructors have their own policies on how your score affects your course grade.
 Instructors also set their own deadlines for passing the exam.

-If you don't get a passing exam score after two attempts, you will need to come to the library to obtain a retake permission form, which your instructor needs to sign.
-Once you get your instructor's signature on the form, you can make an appointment for a review session with a librarian.
-The librarian will review your exams with you, and help you with any area in which you are having difficulty.
-After you complete the review and tutoring session, you will be allowed to take the exam one more time.
+If you don't get a passing exam score after two attempts, you will need to meet with a librarian to review your exams and discuss any area in which you are having difficulty.
+After you complete the review session, you will be allowed to take the exam one more time.

 Instructors may have earlier deadlines for passing the exam.
 Students are responsible for observing their instructor's deadline.